dsecuredcom/dynamic-file-searcher/Readme.md

 ## Limitations

-- The tool currently only supports HTTP(s)-GET requests.
 - There's no built-in rate limiting (use the concurrency option to control request rate).
-- Very large scale scans might require significant bandwidth and processing power.
+- Very large scale scans might require significant bandwidth and processing power, it is recommended to seperate the input files and run multiple instances of the tool on different machines.

 ## Contributing